-This area of study entry applies to students commencing this course in 2015 and should be read in conjunction with the relevant course entry in the Handbook.
-Any units listed for this area of study relate only to the 'Requirements' outlined in the Faculty of Arts component of any bachelors double degrees.
+This area of study entry applies to students commencing this course in 2017 and should be read in conjunction with the relevant course entry in the Handbook.